SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Ritesh Shah

 Okay, perfect.
 Thank you so much for the detailed answers.
 Wish you all the very best.
-Thank you again.
+Thank you.

 Thank you.
-Take our next question from the line of Rashi Chopra from Citigroup.
+We’ll take our next question from the line of Raashi Chopra from Citi Group.
 Please go ahead.

 Raashi Chopra

 Thank you.
-Just on Zync International, how do we think about the cost in the fourth quarter and next year?
+Just on Zinc International, how do we think about the cost in the fourth quarter and next year?

 Deshnee Naidoo

-Thank you so much, Rashi.
-In terms of current cost levels have become higher for a couple of reasons.
-As we continue to do the waste stripping in the mine, we move some of those costs from capital into opex.
-So that’s one of the movements we’ve seen.
-Of course the exchange rate in South Africa has not worked in our favor.
-That’s also contributing to some of the dollar cost movements in the quarter.
-And then we also have slightly higher TCRCs quarter on quarter which is the other big cider.
-And then although the Hamsburg mine and plant did very well in terms of the 50,000 in this quarter, our Black Mountain mine because of the deep decline actually coming to the end of its life and without the Black Mountain tonnes and the associated copper and silver we get as a byproduct that’s also affected the overall cost structure.
-A good cost structure post ramp up of our Hamsburg project, Rashi should be in the range of about 1.1 to 1.2.
-So $1,100 to $1,200 per tonne.
-But that will be patchy as we ramp up and with some of the headwinds that I’ve just mentioned in terms of TCRCS as well as our waste stripping moving into cost.
+And then although the Gamsberg mine and plant did very well in terms of the 40,000 in this quarter, our Black Mountain mine because of the deep decline is actually coming to the end of its life and without the Black Mountain tonnes and the associated copper and silver we get as a byproduct, that’s also affected the overall cost structure.
+A good cost structure post ramp-up of our Gamsberg project, Raashi, should be in the range of about 1.1 to 1.2.
+So $1,100 to $1,200 per tonne, but that will be patchy as we ramp up and with some of the headwinds that I’ve just mentioned in terms of TcRc as well as our waste stripping moving into cost.
 I hope that gives you some indication.

 Raashi Chopra

-Yes, thank you.
-On the interest cost switching here, you mentioned that this year for the fourth quarter the balance interest payment is about $125 million.
-Is that $400 million for FY27 and FY28?
+Yes.
+On the interest cost switching, you mentioned that this year, the fourth quarter, the balance interest payment is about $125 million.
+What is — is that $400 million for FY27 and FY28?

 Deshnee Naidoo